The Secret to Finding a Job in the UK: Upskilling

-This first of its kind strategy is aimed solely at improving the skills of adults and helping them find the opportunities to further their education that the city of London provides.
+This first of its kind strategy is aimed solely at improving the skills of adults and helping them find opportunities to further their education and careers that the city of London provides.
 With a strong focus on encouraging careers in indemand industries, this can help push the workforce into pursuing careers that have high levels of opportunity, growing job openings and most importantly, high salaries.

 Priorities of the Skills for Londoners Program